Dave-team/Knowledge-base/Communication.md

   - Anticipate future problems
 - Next steps: Propose next steps (what, who, when)
 - More info: Include relevant background context for future reference

+## Post mortem structure
+- What happened
+- Why did this happen?
+- How did we fix it?
+- What are the next steps?

 ### Email example snippets
 - 'I imagine you’re all over this but wanted to double check'